How To Be Here Next Year: 5 Steps Retailers Need To Embrace To Compete With Online

 In Sum

-We are coming off a strong holiday season but analysts are worried that in the drive to compete with online retailers like Amazon, retailers sacrificed margins.
+We are coming off a strong holiday season, but analysts are worried that retailers sacrificed margins in the drive to compete with online retailers like Amazon.
 And the boasting of higher online sales will mean higher return rates that will hit the bottom line well into Q1.

-I’m off to the National Retail Federation’s Big Show next week where we’ll hear about the need to innovate.
-I have news for you, innovation is hard to do over and over again.
+I’m off to the National Retail Federation’s Big Show next month, where we’ll hear about the need to innovate.
+I have news for you: innovation is hard to do repeatedly.
 It often becomes a distraction to chase the next thing while leaving the shopper who was willing to leave her house, drive through traffic, and find a parking spot to enter your store all alone.

 It wasn’t that long ago we were being told that check-ins were the marketing program to embrace.
-Next it was that beacons were going to be leading customers through the store to interrupt them like Tom Cruz character in Minority Report.
+Next, beacons would lead customers through the store to interrupt them, like Tom Cruz's character in Minority Report.

 Don’t get me wrong, analytics that can help tell a retailer where consumers are, where they’ve been, and can predict where they’re headed next can be valuable.

-But while it is good to add tools to do even better with your goals to sell more product, I’m telling you the answer to higher sales is right in front of you on your salesfloor.
+But while it is good to add tools to do even better with your goals to sell more product, I’m telling you the answer to higher sales is right in front of you.

 With a stated shared purpose and a ruthless focus on operational excellence, with paying associates for their engagement skills, embracing and touting your physical store presence, and focusing on the bottom line of selling more products as a result - you will be positioned to be here next year.